 Number 8 – Do your homework

-You can also plan the cost of your meals by using one of the Disney Dining plans.
-Just make sure you do your homework and get the dining option that best fits your plans for affordable Disney family vacations.
+You can also plan the cost of your meals by using Dad’s Disney Dining Plan calculators – whether you buy the DDP or pay for your meals out of pocket.
+Make sure you do your homework and get the dining option that best fits your plans for affordable Disney family vacations.

 Number 7 – Save money on food